Home is where the heart is.

 The Foundation has supported Guard members injured during deployment and training or experiencing temporary pay problems.

 The Foundation is self-funded and relies totally on donations and fundraising events to support its program.
-As a result of contributions, both large and small, we have been able to approve over $2.9 million in assistance to more than 3,365 applicants.
+As a result of contributions, both large and small, we have been able to approve over $3.0 million in assistance to almost 3,500 applicants.

 We hope you will consider making a contribution to the Foundation to help Guard families in need.